 What are the other costs and features to consider?

 - ATM fees.
 If you’re not careful, you could end up paying fees for using an overseas ATM twice.
 Unless your bank has a global ATM alliance that allows you to make international withdrawals for free, you could be charged by your bank and the issuing bank for withdrawals and even account balance enquiries when travelling.

 - Supported currencies and global acceptance.
 Make sure the card you’re using will work in your holiday destination.
 Make sure that your credit card is accepted worldwide, as you can expect with a Visa, Mastercard or American Express.
 If you’re using a travel money card, make sure it supports the local currency you’ll be using or doesn’t charge a currency conversion fee.

 - Merchant fees.
 You might find in some places that the merchant adds a surcharge to your transaction for using a foreign issued credit card.
-It would be prudent to check your bill before paying to avoid that fee wherever possible, and to have alternative travel money options (such as cash or a travel card) on hand in those events.
+It's smart to check your bill before paying to avoid these fees and have backup travel money options (such as cash or a travel card) on hand in those events.

 - Exchange rates.
 Check to see how often exchange rates are updated and if there are additional fees for currency conversion.
 A good way to avoid negative exchange rate movements is to lock in the rates with a travel money card.

 - Additional travel perks.
 Complimentary travel insurance, a 24/7 global emergency customer service line and frequent flyer rewards programs are all extras that could offer some added value to your card.

 How often you travel, the length of your stay, and the way that you spend money abroad all factor into your decision about the type of credit, debit or travel card to use abroad.
 When you're travelling, it's wise to spread your budget over multiple options so that in the event of an emergency (for example, if your card is lost, stolen or used for fraudulent transactions) you have access to funds.